Check out these 8 impressionist photography techniques that will help you introduce a bit of impressionism in your landscape photography.

 Ever asked yourself these questions?
 I have.
 And I still do!
 Getting my own images sharp is and always will be a challenge.
 It is a neverending, almost Sisyphus-like struggle between a man and his tool.
 Sharpness in your photography is one of the factors that will decide whether it’s going to be a hero or zero.
 Dramatic enough?
 Now, let’s get cracking and see what you can do to increase the sharpness of your images!(more…)

 People often tend to think that creating a great landscape photograph is a question of expensive gear and visiting stunning places.
 That if you have resources to combine these two things, award-winning images will automatically magic themselves into the camera.

 But the creation of a good image is actually hard work.
-Yes, pressing the shutter is involved somewhere but there is so much more!
+Yes, pressing the shutter is involved at some point but there is so much more than that!
 In fact, it is the entire process that I love about landscape photography.

 The time I spend outside, trying to understand the place, and doing all the non-photography pre-work.
 That’s what really counts and hopefully transfers into the eventual outcome — your image.

 This is no perfect workflow, no secret key to creating an amazing photograph but rather a set of things I learned to do on a photography location.
 Things that might help you develop your own on-location process.(more…)